Embry Hills-Presidential Parkway & Surrounding Communities Placemaking Strategy

 We Need Your Voice!

 Public engagement is critical to the success of this plan.
-We have created four ways to get involved.
 Scroll down to participate!

 Call for Artists